lowRISC/ibex/doc/introduction.rst

 FPGA Synthesis
 --------------

-FPGA synthesis is supported for Ibex when the flip-flop based register file is used.
+FPGA Synthesis is supported for Ibex.
+The FPGA-optimized register file implementation should be used.
+The flip-flop based register file is also compatible with FPGA synthesis, however it may result in significantly higher resource utilization.
-Since latches are not well supported on FPGAs, it is crucial to select the flip-flop based register file.
+Since latches are not well supported on FPGAs, the latch-based register file should not be used.

 Contents
 --------